bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-By default, cross axis is centered vertically
+By default, cross axis is centered vertically.

 5. Explain why git is valuable to a team of developers.

-Git is valuable to a team of developer for efficiency by reducing the people hours required to safely integrate individual changes into a centralized version.
+Git is valuable to a team of developers for efficiency by reducing the developer hours required to safely integrate individual changes into a centralized version of a code base.

+Git allows a team of developers to build and test new code to be integrated into a code base in a safe, systematic, and methodical way that doesn't risk the existing code base.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [X ] Create a forked copy of this project.
 - [ ] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [X ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [X ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [X ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push -u origin `<firstName-lastName>`.
+- [X ] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.